Refurbishing hall heating can be costly. Or simple and lucrative.

 "We know that our heating system is old and not efficient enough.
 But in the short term, we don't have the capacity to set up a new infrastructure project.
 We are patching up the bare essentials."
 "We've been annoyed with the old heating system for years.
 But the hall is rented.
 People are simply afraid to make long-term investments."
 Two typical statements when it comes to outdated heating systems in existing buildings.
 Often, however, the necessary budgets are simply not made available by the management - investments are primarily made in the production process.
 Hall heating is considered less relevant.
 In addition, larger investments that are depreciated over years often simply do not fit into financial planning.
 This is a crux that many plant or maintenance managers struggle with.

 The problem with this is that many companies lose millions over the years.
 In saved energy costs alone.
 Budgets that could be freed up for other investments.
-At the same time - if you think about the urgent climate policy requirement to reduce CO2-emissions - relevant relief potential literally disappears into thin air.
+At the same time - if you think about the reductions in CO₂ emissions that are urgently required by climate policy - relevant potential savings literally disappear into thin air.

 But there is a solution.
 It's called renting hall heating.
 Unusual, because heating systems are traditionally regarded as capital goods.
 But this view has changed radically.
 With its new HeizWerk rental model, KÜBLER, the specialist for energy-efficient hall heating systems, provides a very simple and practical answer to the frequent investment backlog in the energy-efficient refurbishment of large-capacity heating systems.